By: Matthew Lowe

 Practical Tips to Comply with SEC Beneficial Ownership Reporting Requirements

 On September 10, 2014, the Securities and Exchange Commission announced charges against 28 officers, directors, or major shareholders for failure to promptly file Form 4 and Schedule 13D and 13G reports, resulting in financial penalties totaling $2.6 million.
 Six publicly-traded companies were charged for contributing to filing failures by insiders or failing to report their insiders’ filing delinquencies.
 SEC enforcement staff used quantitative data analytics to catch the violators.
-The news came as a shock to many practitioners given the Commission’s historically passive stance on such … Read the rest
+The news came as a shock to many practitioners given the Commission’s historically passive stance on … Read the rest

 By: Austin Root